 The RCAA (No 40) repeals the existing provision in the Revenue Code, and inserts four new taxing provisions for gifts.
 A summary of the taxation of gifts, as amended by RCAA (No 40) is as follows:

 All persons receiving gifts that are subject to tax are required to include the amount that is subject to tax in their personal income tax returns and pay tax according to the schedule of rates in the personal income tax rates table.

 However, RCAA (No 40) BE 2558 prescribes that for the following types of gifts, taxpayers may elect to pay a 5% flat rate of tax (instead of having to pay tax according to the personal income tax rates table):

-This is a general information Tax Insight Article only.
+This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with your experienced Thailand tax advisor.